aschiffer186/Maxwell/docs/users_guide.rst

 Special mathematical functions, e.g. :code:`exp` or :code:`log` are only provided for dimensionless quantities.

-:code:`quantity_holder` Class Template
+Compile-Time Unit Checking and Run-Time Conversions
 ---------------------------------------
-Maxwell also provides the :code:`quantity_holder` class template to specify units at run-time rather than compile-time.
+Maxwell also provides the ability to perform unit conversions at run-time instead of compile-time while still providing compile-time safety.
+This is accomplished using the :code:`quantity_holder` class template.

 .. code-block:: c++